halhassen/Navgtr-Ebooks/README.md

 Requires [node](http://nodejs.org/) and [npm](http://npmjs.org/).
 You also need a Twitter App access token, consumer key, and associated secrets: https://dev.twitter.com/apps/new

+This app is deployed on Heroku and runs online from there.

 (You'll need to add all that info to tweets.js before running the program, otherwise Wordnik and Twitter won't play nice.
 Don't worry, it's all commented.)

 > npm install node-restclient@0.0.1